ihdia/BoundaryNet/README.md

 ### Baselines

-Please refer to the [Readme.md](configs/Readme.md) under the configs directory for modified baselines.
+Refer to the [Readme.md](configs/Readme.md) under the configs directory for modified baselines - CurveGCN, PolyRNN++ and DACN.

 ## Inference